 You can use half-and-half or whole milk instead of heavy cream.
 You could also use skim, 1%, or 2% milk, but they will yield a thinner sauce.

-How to make Homemade Hamburger Helper
+How to Make Hamburger Helper

 Making homemade cheeseburger Hamburger Helper is super simple.
 Here’s what to do: